Gliding effortlessly along the Irrawaddy River to the archaeological town of Bagan, also renown as Burma’s Temple Town, which sits in central Burma…

 Advice?
 Save yourself money and take the local public ferry from the same terminal, which leaves half an hour earlier than the RV Shwe Keinnery.

 I would have taken this ferry instead, especially after seeing the ferry along the way during the 10-hour trip.

 The local ferry takes about 2-3 hours longer and you need to take your own food for the trip.

 Regardless of the method of arrival to Bagan, there is no way you can avoid the Bagan Archaeological Zone entry fee.

 At the time of writing, the fee is USD$15 or €15 (more if you pay in the local currency) for a 5-day pass only.

-Regardless of the mode of transport, you won’t avoid the zone fee; our taxi tout’s from the ferry jetty first stop at the ticket office and waited until we went in to purchase the entry tickets.
+Regardless of the mode of transport, you won’t avoid the zone fee – our taxi tout’s from the ferry jetty first stop at the ticket office and waited until we went in to purchase the entry tickets.

 This fee goes straight into government coffers.
-I didn’t really see much evidence of money going back into any temple maintenance, cleaning, or restoration work as many of the temples are crumbling.
+I don’t really see much evidence of money going back into any temple maintenance, cleaning, or restoration work.
+Sadly, many of the temples are crumbling.

 Bagan Archaeological Zone